rangsimanketkaew/QM-on-TAIWANIA/README.md

 ### How to download and activate

-1. Open Githup source code of script.
+1. Open Github of code script.
 2. Click at "Raw" button
 3. Copy URL address
 4. Open your Linux terminal then use the following command for downloading the script.